Richard Penderel: Biography

 John Penderell happened to meet Father John Huddleston who suggested the King should go to Moseley Hall on the night of 7 September, Huddleston cleaned and bandaged the King's sore feet there.
-On 9 September, Parliamentary troops arrived on a search and questioned the owner of the house Thomas Whitgreave, while the King and Huddleston were hiding there in a priest hole.
-The troops were persuaded that Whitgreave had not fought at Worcester in 1645 even though he had, and been captured at Naseby.
+On 9 September, Parliamentary troops arrived on a search and questioned the owner of the house Thomas Whitgrave, while the King and Huddleston were hiding there in a priest hole.
+The troops were persuaded that Whitgrave had not fought at Worcester in 1645 even though he had, and been captured at the Battle of Naseby.
 The troops were persuaded to leave without searching the house.

 On 12 September, the five Penderel brothers formed the bodyguard of the king on his overnight journey from Boscobel House to Moseley Hall near Wolverhampton, with the king riding on Humphrey's old mill horse.

 Penderel was suspected of Royalist sympathies during the Commonwealth, but kept a low profile and was left unmolested.
 He was rewarded on the Restoration, welcomed at Charles II's court in June 1660.
 He was given a reward of £200 and an annuity of £100 for him and his heirs in April 1662.

 Penderel contracted a fever and died while visiting London, and was buried at St Giles-in-the-Fields.
 He was survived by his other brothers, who all benefitted from royal patronage.
 They all received pensions, and royal exemption from prosecutions for recusancy after the Popish Plot.